Pylons/pyramid/docs/narr/firstapp.rst

 .. ignore-next-block
 .. code-block:: python

-   serve(app)
+   serve(app, host='0.0.0.0')

 Finally, we actually serve the application to requestors by starting up a WSGI server.
-We happen to use the :func:`paste.httpserver.serve` WSGI server runner, using the default TCP port of 8080, and we pass it the ``app`` object (an instance of the :class:`repoze.bfg.router.Router` class) as the application we wish to serve.
-This causes the server to start listening on the TCP port.
+We happen to use the :func:`paste.httpserver.serve` WSGI server runner, passing it the ``app`` object (a :term:`router`) as the application we wish to serve.
+We also pass in an argument ``host=='0.0.0.0'``, meaning "listen on all TCP interfaces."
+By default, the Paste HTTP server listens only on the ``127.0.0.1`` interface, which is problematic if you're running the server on a remote system and you wish to access it with a web browser from a local system.
+We don't specify a TCP port number to listen on; this means we want to use the default TCP port, which is 8080.

+When this line is invoked, it causes the server to start listening on TCP port 8080.
 It will serve requests forever, or at least until we stop it by killing the process which runs it.

 Conclusion
 ~~~~~~~~~~